MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-image.md

 1. Choose the **link icon** from the editing options above the image.
 1. Select a radio button to **Link to a URL** or **Link to a page**.
-1. Fill in the text field.
+    * If you are linking to a URL, fill in the text field.
+    * If you are linking to a page, select the page from the drop down.
 1. Select the **OK** button.

 Once the link is created, you can click the **link icon** to edit or remove the link.